Health and Safety

 A Shared Responsibility

 Families and staff play a vital role in helping the school maintain safety on campus.
 The number one safety measure is to keep a child home if they are sick or for staff to stay home if they are sick.
-We want to work with families and staff to support our students' and staff’s adherence to safety measures while they are on campus as well as at home.
-To support this effort, prior to the start of on campus school, we will provide extensive training as well as an orientation to all staff, parents, and students on all safety/health procedures and to ensure the safest and smoothest transition to campus.
+We want to work with families and staff to support our student and staff’s adherence to safety measures while they are on campus as well as at home.
 As a community that prioritizes health and safety, we must all do our part to adhere to state health recommendations and regulations to control disease transmission and potential future outbreaks.

 Moreover, there may be times when we will ask families/staff to comply with broader safety measures and we greatly appreciate your cooperation in this regard.
 Diener will incorporate enhanced COVID-19 safety measures for our return to campus that align with CDC as well as State and local guidelines, outlined below and subject to change.

 Diener administrators are responsible for overseeing all staff and students and their adherence to all COVID-19 related procedures and policies.
 Matt Murphy and Kathy Chumas are responsible for overseeing parent adherence to all COVID-19 related procedures and policies.

 Failure to comply with any COVID-19 related procedure and/or policy will be subject to appropriate consequences as outlined in the Staff and Parent Acknowledgment.